 Students must be formally accepted into the professional education component of the D.P.T. and endorsed by the Chair of Physical Therapy.
 NOTE: Acceptance by the UND Office of Admissions or the School of Graduate Studies does not constitute acceptance into the professional program in Physical Therapy.

-To advance to candidacy, the student must successfully complete the first year comprehensive examination, and maintain a cumulative School of Graduate Studies GPA of > 3.00 AND/OR a summer session GPA of >3.00.
+To advance to candidacy, the student must successfully complete the initial comprehensive examination, and maintain a cumulative School of Graduate Studies GPA of > 3.00 AND/OR a summer session GPA of >3.00.
 Students who fail to advance to candidacy during the first year will be dismissed from the professional program.
 After advancement to candidacy, the student is expected to maintain a cumulative GPA of > 3.00.
 The School of Graduate Studies will monitor the cumulative GPA, which must be > 3.00, If the cumulative GPA is not > 3.00, the School of Graduate Studies policies for probation and dismissal will govern the student's status.

 Students in the professional program should be aware that there are special requirements for clinical uniforms, professional liability insurance, medical insurance, a current immunization record, and CPR certification.
 These requirements must be met prior to any clinical contact with patients.
 In addition, a criminal background check is required prior to starting the professional program.
 The student is responsible for travel, housing, and food costs, in addition to the payment of tuition, during the full-time clinical experience semesters.
 The majority of these experiences will be completed at geographical locations other than the city of Grand Forks.

 Prospective students should be aware that a felony conviction may affect a graduate’s ability to obtain a professional license to practice physical therapy.